-- (i) the Portuguese Securities Code; - (ii) regulations and instructions approved by the CMVM; and - (iii) the "Euronext Rule Book", including Book I (the harmonised market rules, in force for all Euronext entities) and Book II8 (the non-harmonised market rules, specifically applicable to the Securities Markets, to the Non-Regulated Markets and to the Derivatives Markets operated by Euronext Lisbon), as well as in European Union legislation concerning capital markets, including the legislation mentioned in the previous sections and market abuse regulations.9
+- (i) the Portuguese Securities Code; - (ii) regulations and instructions approved by the CMVM; and - (iii) the "Euronext Rule Book" and Notices, including Book I (the harmonised market rules, in force for all Euronext entities) and Book II (the non-harmonised market rules, specifically applicable to the Securities Markets, to the Non-Regulated Markets and to the Derivatives Markets operated by Euronext Lisbon), as well as in European Union legislation concerning capital markets, including the legislation mentioned in the previous sections and market abuse regulations.

-In this respect, it is noteworthy that most of the rules contained in the Portuguese general framework in regard to securities regulation result from the implementation of EU Directives and suffer a great influence from EU legislation.
+In this respect, it is noteworthy that most of the rules contained in the Portuguese general framework in regard to securities regulation result from the implementation of EU Directives and are greatly influenced by EU legislation.
 As such, the Portuguese legal regime is very similar to other EU Member States.